zama-ai/tfhe-rs/tfhe/docs/tutorials/sha256_bool.md

 1. The 512-bit chunk is computed into 16 words, each containing 32 bits.
 2. Another 48 words are computed using the previous function.
 3. After computing the 64 words, within the same chunk, a compression loop will compute a hash value (8 32-bit words) using the previous functions and some constants to mix everything up.
-4. This entire process iterate through each 512-bit chunk of your data.
+4. This entire process iterates through each 512-bit chunk of your data.
 5. When we finish the last chunk iteration, the resulting hash values will be the output of the SHA-256 function.

 Here is an example of this function using arrays of 32 bools to represent words: